Yummy Traditional : Snack and Fried Page Not Found - Yummy Traditional

 divide-the-dough-into-half

-Half dough keep back on the wet napkin to prevent dry.
+Half the dough back on the wet napkin to prevent drying.

 keep-covering-the-dough

-Take one dough ball and give it to ball shape and then roll it like a thin roti approx 8-9 diameter in round shape, cut the puri with the help of a cutter or any lid and quickly keep it back to the wet cloth to prevent dry.
+Take one dough ball and give it a Ball shape and then roll it like a thin roti, approximately 8-9 inches in radius, and a shape.
+Cut it with the help of a cutter or any lid and quickly return it to the wet cloth to prevent drying.

 cut-the-puri-with-cutter